 In a tournament where every single competitor has had to overcome unbelievable odds.
-Indonesia’s Eman Sulaeman, 27, form West Java stands out.
+Indonesia’s Eman Sulaeman, 27, from West Java, stands out.

 The crowds at the Homeless World Cup were captivated by Sulaeman’s agility, and his resilience has inspired many more.